Communications trends for 2023

 You don’t have to invest heavily in advertising or marketing campaigns.
 A personal approach will be best.
-Take time to explain how you are responding to changing conditions and how you will continue to provide your products and services.
-If that’s not possible, offer useful advice and reassurance.
+Take time to explain how you are responding to the year's challenges, how you will continue to provide your products and services, andoffer useful advice and reassurance.

 Create a communication plan that covers all the important people for your business.
 Decide what will be useful or valuable to share with them and put time aside to make sure it happens.

 It’s clear that the changes we have seen in working patterns and use of technology are here to stay.
 Even the most change-resistant organisations have seen benefits of mobile and remote working, and many that embrace new ways of working are benefitting from improved productivity .

 Make sure you take these new ways of engaging with people seriously and treat them as professionally as any other business activities.
 That includes:

 creating professional branded background for your online meetings (or at the very least, using one of the pre-loaded backgrounds)

 dressing appropriately for video calls and meetings and behaving with respect (no eating, texting or leaving the meeting to accept a home delivery)